OpenUnison/openunison-ansible-playbooks/README.md

-# openunison-ansible-playbooks
+# Ansible Ploybooks

-This repo holds playbooks for deploying OpenUnison via ansible playbooks in various scenarios.
+This repo is a collection of playbooks that can be used to deploy OpenUnison.
+Each folder has playbooks and a README as to the assumptions for each playbook.